This page lists common issues encountered when using Godot and possible solutions.

 *.json in the non-resource export filter.
 See

-Also, note that files and folders whose name begin with a period will never be
+Also, note that files and folders whose names begin with a period will never be

 included in the exported project.
 This is done to prevent version control